 Four Montanans die every day from tobacco-related diseases.
 And corporate tobacco spends more than $31 million a year to advertise tobacco products in Montana.

 As a local contractor of the Montana Tobacco Use Prevention Program (MTUPP), at RiverStone Health, our mission is to address the public health crisis that is caused by the use of all forms of commercial tobacco products.
 Our goal is to reduce disease, disability, and death related to tobacco use by:

 - Eliminating disparities related to tobacco use and its effects among certain populations

 - Encouraging adults and young people to quit

 Many of our efforts target keeping youth tobacco free.
-We work with area middle and high school age youth through reACT!
+We work with area middle school age youth through reACT!
 Against Corporate Tobacco. reACT clubs meet to engage other youth and plan projects that educate the community about the harmful effects of tobacco.

 Billings, Montana 59101